 Coto School Finder | Study in Japan

-The truth is, there’s no strict age limit to studying in Japan.
-However, the rules can differ depending on the type of school (language school, vocational school, or university) and the visa you apply for.
+There’s no strict age limit to studying in Japan.
+However, the rules can vary by school type (language school, vocational school, or university) and the visa you apply for.

-Most language schools require students to be at least 18 years old to qualify for a student visa, while some accept 16–17-year-olds with parental consent.
-On the other hand, many older students, in their 30s, 40s, or even 60s, successfully come to Japan to learn Japanese or pursue new academic goals.
+For example, most Japanese language schools require students to be at least 18 years old to qualify for a student visa, while some accept 16–17-year-olds with parental consent.
+On the other hand, the Coto School Finder team has also helped students in their 30s, 40s, or even 60s successfully come to Japan to learn Japanese or pursue new academic goals!

 In this guide, we’ll break down everything you need to know about age requirements to study in Japan, including minimum and maximum ages, visa rules, and tips for applying at any stage of life.